kvark/kvark.github.io/_posts/2018-01-23-wr-capture-infra.markdown

 This level should really be zero, if not for markdown forcing 1-based indexing.
 Technically, WebRender hasn't done anything with the data yet at this point, so the user is only themselves to blame :)

 WebRender has recording functionality that writes out a continuous stream of commands, conceptually sitting somewhere half-way to the next level.
-It can be enabled programatically via `RendererOptions`, or by enabling `ENABLE_WR_RECORDING` environmental variable when running Firefox.
+It can be enabled programatically via `RendererOptions`, or by enabling `ENABLE_WR_RECORDING` environment variable when running Firefox.
 Recording produces a binary blob, which one can then attempt to replay with our `wrench` tool, and even save out the individual frames as YAML/RON/JSON.

 The exact experience of using this workflow may vary.
 I haven't gotten much luck tracing down graphics issues with help of recording, expressing my frustration in [an issue](https://github.com/servo/webrender/issues/2231).
 In particular, the ability to save/load YAML frames is frequently broken because the translation isn't done through [Serde](https://serde.rs).